Cafony/Audio-Transcriber/README.md

-# Audio Transcirber
+# Audio Transcriber

 This is my second project.
 ## Created for musitians, when you want to write the lyrics of a song:
 - You need a text editor
-- You nedd a mp3 player
+- You need a mp3 player
-So this is all you need.

 (I'm still adding some funtions, but it works fine)

 # Need help on: